-- 1. On 24 May 2023, the Secretary of State for Levelling Up, Housing and Communities wrote to Ben Houchen, Tees Valley Mayor, to: - "...confirm that he had taken the exceptional decision to support the commissioning of an independent review of the South Tees Development Corporation (STDC) and Teesworks Joint Venture.
-This followed allegations of corruption, wrongdoing and illegality around the operations of Teesworks and a letter from Mayor Houchen to the Secretary of State on 16 May seeking an independent review of the matter by a 'relevant body'." - The Secretary of State set out the scope for the review in the Terms of Reference (Appendix 1).
-A Review Panel was convened consisting of experienced public sector officials: - Angie Ridgwell, Chief Executive at Lancashire County Council - Richard Paver, Former Treasurer, Greater Manchester Combined Authority - Quentin Baker, Director of Law and Governance at Hertfordshire County Council. - 3.
+1. On 24 May 2023, the Secretary of State for Levelling Up, Housing and Communities wrote to Ben Houchen, Tees Valley Mayor, to:

+"...confirm that he had taken the exceptional decision to support the commissioning of an independent review of the South Tees Development Corporation (STDC) and Teesworks Joint Venture.
+This followed allegations of corruption, wrongdoing and illegality around the operations of Teesworks and a letter from Mayor Houchen to the Secretary of State on 16 May seeking an independent review of the matter by a 'relevant body'."

+- 2. The Secretary of State set out the scope for the review in the Terms of Reference (Appendix 1).
+A Review Panel was convened consisting of experienced public sector officials: - Angie Ridgwell, Chief Executive at Lancashire County Council; - Richard Paver, Former Treasurer, Greater Manchester Combined Authority; and - Quentin Baker, Director of Law and Governance at Hertfordshire County Council. - 3.
 The Tees Valley Review panel has now concluded its work and has reported its findings to the Secretary of State on 29 January 2024.
 A full copy of the review and associated recommendations is attached at Appendix 2. - 4.
-The Secretary of State has also written to the Tees Valley Mayor (Appendix 3) requesting a response to the report and the recommendations: - "...I ask that you now engage with the panel's recommendations, working with the Combined Authority and partners as appropriate, and provide me with an initial report by 8 March on how you intend to respond to the Panel's recommendations..." - 5.
-TVCA has set out a plan for responding to the Secretary of State, to detail its proposed response to the Tees Valley Review panel's recommendations.
-This incorporates extensive work with local authority representatives.
-The key stages are set out below: - Establish a cross-authority working group, including representation from all five constituent authorities (Chief Executives, Monitoring Officers and a S151 Officer) to consider and approve the response to report recommendations. - Appoint a STDC Board sponsor for the working group - Provide a formal response to Secretary of State letter by 8 March 2024 to confirm the initial approach to recommendations - Undertake a comprehensive review of the recommendations
+The Secretary of State has also written to the Tees Valley Mayor (Appendix 3) requesting a response to the report and the recommendations: - "...l ask that you now engage with the panel's recommendations, working with the Combined Authority and partners as appropriate, and provide me with an initial report by 8 March on how you intend to respond to the Panel's recommendations..." - 5.
+The Mayor has set out an action plan for responding to the Secretary of State, to detail its proposed response to the Tees Valley Review panel's recommendations (Appendix 4) and the other members of TVCA cabinet endorsed that plan (Appendix 5).
+The key stages of that plan are set out below: - Establish a Statutory Officer Working Group (SOWG), including statutory officers from all five constituent authorities (Chief Executives, Monitoring Officers and a S151 Officers) to consider and approve the response to report recommendations; - Appoint a STDC Board sponsor for the working group;